tdeckard2000/bestCoworker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running Server While Developing
+1) npx tsc server/server.ts --watch
+This will transpile the ts file to js as changes are made.

+2) In another terminal. nodemon server/server.js
+This will rerun the server.js file when changes are detected.